tjol/ckdl/doc/ckdl-api.rst

 .. c:function:: kdl_owned_string kdl_unescape_v(kdl_version version, kdl_str const* s)

-    Resolve backslash escape sequences
+    Resolve backslash escape sequences.

     :param version: The KDL version to use
-    :param s: A string that might have been surrounded by ``""`` in a KDL file
+    :param s: A string that might have been surrounded by ``"`` in a KDL file
     :return: The string with all backslash escapes replaced

+.. c:function:: kdl_owned_string kdl_unescape_multi_line(kdl_version version, kdl_str const* s)

+    Dedent the multi-line string and resolve backslash escape sequences.

+    :param version: The KDL version to use
+    :param s: A string that might have been surrounded by ``"""`` in a KDL file (in KDLv1: ``"``)
+    :return: The dedented string with all backslash escapes replaced

 KDL Values